nnkurup/Text-Classification-Extension/README.md

 # Text-Classification-Extension
-This is a entry-level extension with basic features and can classify only certain specific sentences as hate propaganda, terrorism, positive and neutral
+This is an entry-level basic extension with basic features and can classify only certain specific sentences as hate propaganda, terrorism, positive and neutral.